cvdlab/lar-cc/src/tex/hijson.tex

 \subsection{Emulation of interactive graphics input}
 %///////////////////////////////////////////////////////////////////////////////

-In this section two functions are given to emulate two graphics input primitives.
+In this section two functions are given to emulate two graphics input primitives, respectively.

 \paragraph{Emulation of input from ``selection box''}
 The function accepts as input the LAR model \texttt{V,FV,EV} and a \texttt{queryBox} given in normalized coordinates.
 It returns \texttt{vertexSubset $\subseteq$ V, faceSubset $\subseteq$ FV, edgeSubset $\subseteq$ EV}.